 WordCamp offers local conferences around the country for anyone who currently or desires to work with WordPress—designers, developers, marketers, small business owners and more.
 CodeGeek employees regularly attend the Denver-based conference to continue learning and expanding our skill sets.
-And in 2016, we combined our professional development with service by volunteering at that year’s conference.
+And in 2016 and 2019, we combined our professional development with service by volunteering for those conferences.

 CodeGeek is a proud sponsor and presenting partner during Fort Collins Startup Week.
 Led by local entrepreneurs and hosted in amazing spaces all over town, this annual event is a free, five-day celebration of the Fort Collins community that builds momentum and opportunity around entrepreneurship.
 Check out The CodeGeek Room from FCSW 2020!

 You are a big part of why we are putting this week together.
 I think your commitment to your community, as I have experienced it through the years, sets you apart from most here and elsewhere.Andrew Schneider, organizer of Fort Collins Startup Week

-CodeGeek is a proud sponsor of Fort Collins Comic Con, which brings together fans of all sorts of interests, the local business community, local artists, and fandom experts.
+CodeGeek has been a proud sponsor of Fort Collins Comic Con, which brings together fans of all sorts of interests, the local business community, local artists, and fandom experts.
 Proceeds from this geektastic event, which premiered in 2015, benefit the Poudre River Public Library District.

 Fort Collins Pond Hockey League (FCPHL) started in 1992 on a local pond in Fort Collins.
 Even though the pond is part of the city’s natural areas, the maintenance and organization is strictly done by volunteers with no assistance from the city.
 CodeGeek supports the league by donating website development time, and our CEO and Founder Ron Zasadzinski also regularly takes to the ice.